dubssieg/pancat/README.md

 # PANCAT - PANgenome Comparison and Anlaysis Toolkit

+> [!WARNING]\
+> A paper is in preparation about this work.
+If you consider to use this tool, please contact the author for attribution.

 Implementations of many functions for performing various actions on GFA-like graphs in a command-line tool, such as extracting or offseting a pangenome graph.
 Is capable of comparing graphs topology between graphs that happen to contain the same set of sequences.
 Does pangenome graphs visualisation with interactive html files.
 Uses the [gfagraphs library](https://pypi.org/project/gfagraphs/) to load and manipulate pangenome graphs.